Member Login

 Card Payments Roadmap in the U.S.: How Will EMV Impact the Future Payments Infrastructure?

-The objective of this white paper is to educate stakeholders across the payments value chain on different options for EMV implementation and critical considerations for deploying an EMV solution in their business environments in the U.S. The primary stakeholders are issuers, merchants, acquirers/processors, ATM owners and suppliers of hardware, software, and support services.
-White paper topics discussed include:
+The objective of this white paper is to educate stakeholders across the payments value chain about the critical aspects of deploying an EMV solution in their business environments.
+The primary stakeholders are issuers, merchants, processors, and suppliers of hardware, software, and support services.
+Topics discussed in this white paper include:

-• A primer on EMV security specifications for card authentication methods, cardholder verification methods and transaction authorization approaches and implementation options for each.
+• A primer on EMV specifications and key implementation options for issuers, acquirers/processors, merchants and ATM operators.

 • The relationship between EMV, contactless payments and Near Field Communication (NFC).